- Chart

 Market Risk

-This ETF is best suited for investors who understand and are willing to accept the risks associated with commodity futures and who are looking for a specialized, thematic investment in the EV supply chain.
-It is generally not suitable for conservative, risk-averse investors or those seeking stable income.
+This ETF is best suited for investors who are looking for a specific, concentrated commodity play within the EV theme and are comfortable with the volatility associated with commodity futures.
+It is generally not recommended for risk-averse investors or those seeking broad market diversification.

 Summary